CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 -------

 A cluster can be characterised via a number of parameters, namely its density profile, metallicity, binary fraction and initial mass function (IMF).
 The following sections cover methods implemented by the author.
-Alternatively cluster stars can be generated using the open source code McLuster :cite:`Kuepper2011` which supports more density profiles and all other parameters mentioned above.
+Alternatively, cluster stars can be generated using the open source code McLuster :cite:`Kuepper2011` which supports more density profiles and all other parameters mentioned above.
 The generated file can then be imported by setting the appropriate parameters.

 Initial Mass Function (IMF)